zumepro/tultemplate2/README.md

 Will generate an example bachelor's thesis in czech.

 We also have:
-- `bp_en.pdf` (partially translate - if you wish to help translating, we'll gladly welcome it)
+- `bp_en.pdf` (only partially translated - if you wish to help translating, we'll gladly welcome it)
 - `dp_cs.pdf`